Raj Parmar

-Raj Parmar (born 1 November 1981) is a British-Asian Bollywood dancer, choreographer, and television and radio personality.
+Raj Parmar (born 1 November 1981) is a British-Indian Bollywood dancer, choreographer, and television and radio personality.
 Best known for his work with Sunrise Radio as a presenter on the Urban Masti Show, Raj began his career as a trained media professional.
 Raj is a professional dancer, establishing his own dance troupe and performing in melas across the UK.
 In 2014 he appeared in Channel 4's reality series Big Ballet.

 Early life and presenting work

 Parmar grew up in Hounslow, West London before moving to Bradford at the age of 10.
 With connections to radio station Sunrise, Raj was offered unique exposure to the media world from an early age, training as a presenter and going on to host the Urban Masti Show.
 In his work as a presenter for Sunrise Radio, Raj has interviewed several luminaries from the Bollywood and Lollywood industries, including Akshay Kumar, Aishwarya Rai, Abhishek Bachchan, Vivek Oberoi, Rajeshwari Sachdev, Juhi Chawla, Kajal, Saif Ali Khan, Karisma Kapoor and Bipasha Basu.
 As well as celebrity interviews, Raj began managing and marketing the station, becoming one of the youngest directors in the broadcasting industry.

 Alongside his presenting work with Sunrise, Raj has hosted a number of live stage events and is a mainstay at the Bradford mela.